axibase/atsd/installation/aws-emr-s3.md

 ## Create S3 Bucket

 The S3 bucket must be created prior to installation.
-The bucket, named `atsd` in the example below, will store the HBase root directory containing both metadata and HFiles.
+The bucket, named `atsd` in the example below, stores the HBase root directory containing both metadata and HFiles.

 ```bash
 aws s3 mb s3://atsd
 ```

-The HBase root directory will be created if necessary when the cluster is started for the first time.
-It will be not deleted when the cluster is stopped or terminated.
+The HBase root directory is created if necessary when the cluster is started for the first time.
+It is not deleted when the cluster is stopped or terminated.

 Check the contents of the bucket prior to launching the cluster.